steiza/twitterfavs/README.md

 ## Getting it running

+- (If you don't already have Twitter OAuth credentials) Run threelegs.py to get OAuth credentials.

-- Enter your Twitter OAuth credentials in webserver.py (look for XXX).
-Hopefully you already know how to get this!
+- Enter your credentials in webserver.py (look for XXX).

 - Install Python dependencies: pip install -r requirements.txt